Infineon/mtb-example-pmg1-usbpd-sink-capsense/README.md

 4. After programming the kit, change the position on power selection jumper (J5) to 1-2 to power the kit through the USBPD port.
 Don't change the jumper (J5) position while the cables are connected to power source.

-5. The User LED (LED3) on the board will blink at different rates depending on the type of power adapter connected:
+5. The user LED (LED3) on the board will blink at different rates depending on the type of power adapter connected:

    - If a power adapter supporting USB Power Delivery is connected, the LED blinks at about 5 Hz (toggles every 100 ms).